suryakarmakar/nodejs-programming/README.md

 Thus, when Node.js starts, it boots up the V8 engine inside a C++ program, giving it the ability to interpret and run any JavaScript file you provide.

+--

-2. Node.js Provides Extra APIs via C++ Bindings
+2. Node.js Provides Extra APIs via C++ Bindings:

 While V8 can run pure JavaScript, it does not provide access to system-level features like: